A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: Seeds of the Revolution

-In the early 1970's, Hammersley, Clifford, and Besag were working on the specification of joint distributions from conditional distributions and on necessary and sufficient conditions for the conditional distributions to be compatible with a joint distribution.
-What is now known as the {\em Hammersley-Clifford} theorem states that a joint distribution for a vector associated with a dependence graph (edge meaning dependence and absence of edge conditional independence) must be represented as a product of functions over the {\em cliques} of the graphs, that is, of functions depending only on the components indexed by the labels in the clique\footnote{A clique is a maximal subset of the nodes of a graphs such that every pair of nodes within the clique is connected by an edge \citep{Cressie:1993}.}.
+In the early 1970's, Hammersley, Clifford and Besag were working on the specification of joint distributions from conditional distributions and on necessary and sufficient conditions for the conditional distributions to be compatible with a joint distribution.
+What is now known as the \textit{Hammersley--Clifford} theorem states that a joint distribution for a vector associated with a~dependence graph (edge meaning dependence and absence of edge conditional independence) must be represented as a product of functions over the \textit{cliques} of the graphs, that is, of functions depending only on the components indexed by the labels in the clique.\footnote{A clique is a maximal subset of the nodes of a graphs such that every pair of nodes within the clique is connected by an edge (Cressie, \citeyear{Cressie1993}).}

-From an historical point of view, \cite{hammersley:1974} explains why the Hammersley-Clifford theorem was never published as such, but only through \cite{Besag:1974}.
+From a historical point of view, Hammersley (\citeyear{hammersley1974}) explains why the Hammersley--Clifford theorem was never published as such, but only through Besag (\citeyear{Besag1974}).
 The reason is that Clifford and Hammersley were dissatisfied with the positivity constraint: The joint density could be recovered from the full conditionals only when the support of the joint was made of the product of the supports of the full conditionals.
-While they strived {\em to make the theorem independent of any positivity condition}, their graduate student published a counter-example that put a full stop to their endeavors \citep{moussouris:1974}.
+While they strived \textit{to make the theorem independent of any positivity condition}, their graduate student published a counter-example that put a full stop to their endeavors (Moussouris, \citeyear{moussouris1974}).

-While \cite{Besag:1974} can certainly be credited to some extent of the (re-)discovery of the Gibbs sampler, \cite{Besag:1975} expressed doubt about the practicality of his method, noting that ``the technique is unlikely to be particularly helpful in many other than binary situations and the Markov chain itself has no practical interpretation", clearly understating the importance of his work.
+While Besag (\citeyear{Besag1974}) can certainly be credited to some extent of the (re-)discovery of the Gibbs sampler, Besag (\citeyear{Besag1975}) expressed doubt about the practicality of his method, noting that ``the technique is unlikely to be particularly helpful in many other than binary situations and the Markov chain itself has no practical interpretation,'' clearly understating the importance of his own work.